rdonka/PASTaUserGuide/docs/gettingstarted.md

 For an overview of how to use GitHub and best practices: https://www.freecodecamp.org/news/introduction-to-git-and-github/

-## MATLAB
+## MATLAB Installation
 Install MATLAB to you computer, including the simulink suite.
-Functions have been tested with MALTAB 2022, 2023, and 2024 releases.
+Functions have been tested and confirmed with MATLAB 2022, 2023, and 2024 releases.

+## PASTa Toolbox Installation